 To cut down on weeding in our vegetable garden, we use a permeable landscape fabric on many of the beds.

-After a few spring rains, we lay down soaker hoses in each bed and cover them with the fabric.
+After a few spring rains, when the soil has warmed, we lay down soaker hoses in each bed.